ShahzadRasool/EECBVR/README.md

 - Click the "Play" button in the Unity Editor to start the simulation.
 ### Interactions:
 - Use the XR Rig for navigation if VR features are enabled.
-- Test the triggers such as Room1Trigger, Room2Trigger, and Room3Trigger to ensure proper functionality.
+- Test the triggers such as `Room1Trigger`, `Room2Trigger,` and `Room3Trigger` to ensure proper functionality.
-- Observe the interactions involving pickable objects, such as PickableBooks and BookPlacement.
+- Observe the interactions involving pickable objects, such as `PickableBooks` and `BookPlacement`.
 ### Debugging:
 - Use the Console window in Unity to monitor logs and errors.
 - Ensure that all scripts are correctly attached to GameObjects in the scene.